Imagine, just 10,000 steps a day for better health!

 Brisk walking is great exercise, and like other endurance exercises, it can increase your heart rate and breathing.
 Endurance exercises keep you healthy, improves your fitness, and helps you do the tasks you need to do every day.
 If walking for the recommended 30 minutes a day is difficult for you, try walking for 10 minutes at a time, three times a day.

 As your walk becomes easier, add new challenges, such as climbing a small hill, extending the time you walk, increasing your walking pace, or adding an extra day of walking.

 Keep in mind that step counters are great tools.
 They can help you keep track of your walking, set goals, and measure your progress, making the experience simple and easy.

-Most inactive people get fewer than 5,000 steps a day, and some very inactive people get only 2,000 steps a day, so try to be more active than someone who is inactive.
-You may be getting more walking that you realize – you can track your steps by wearing a step counter for a few days to see how you’re doing.
+Most inactive people get fewer than 5,000 steps a day, and some very inactive people get only 2,000 steps a day, so strive to be as active as you can.
+And you may be doing more walking that you realize – you can track your steps by wearing a step counter for a few days to see how you’re doing.
 And be sure to record your progress – download our weekly workout journal to record your steps.

 - Fewer than 5,000 steps a day, gradually add 3,000 to 4,000 more steps a day.